gurbaaz27/iitk-coin/README.md

 cd $GOPATH/src/github.com/<username>
 git clone https://github.com/gurbaaz27/iitk-coin.git
 cd repo
 go run main.go
+#, or build the program and run the executable
+go build
+./iitk-coin
 ```

 Output should look like

 ```
+2021/06/20 23:59:40 User Database opened and table created (if not existed) successfully!
+2021/06/20 23:59:40 Transaction Database opened and table created (if not existed) successfully!
-2021/06/20 23:59:40 Database opened and table created (if not existed) successfully!
+2021/06/20 23:59:40 Wallet Database opened and table created (if not existed) successfully!
 2021/06/20 23:59:40 Serving at 8080
 ```